How is Coaching Defined?

 What results can be expected working with Vital Ability, LLC?

-Whether utilizing the Coaching Program or the Medical Advocacy Consultant Program, the results are dependent upon you and your determination to not only follow the coaching program, show up on time and participate fully, complete goals, follow the consultant’s recommendations (if utilizing us as a consultant), but to also mentally decide that nothing will stop you from getting the results you desire, and actually putting in the work.
+Regardless of which program you utilize with us, the results are dependent upon you and your determination to not only follow the program, show up on time and participate fully, complete goals, follow the consultant’s recommendations (if utilizing us as a consultant), but to also mentally decide that nothing will stop you from getting the results you desire, and actually putting in the work.

 See our Testimonials page for more information from other clients who we have worked with.